BuildingSync/TestSuite/README.md

 | Level 400 | Not Applicable | Not Applicable |
 | Level 500 | Not Applicable | Not Applicable |

-Narrative overviews for the different levels can be found in the [Level Definitions doc](<https://github.com/BuildingSync/TestSuite/blob/master/docs/Level Definitions.md>).
+the [lib](lib) directory provides a library of general purpose Schematron functions used  within the individual Schematron xml documents.
+These functions are designed to be used by others with use cases outside of the Levels defined above.
+Narrative overviews for the different levels can be found in the [docs folder](<https://github.com/BuildingSync/TestSuite/blob/master/docs>).

 # Running Simulations (Rakefile)